 Note: Every year, the ATO publishes the top compliance mistakes made by SMSF trustees.
 This article contains data up to 30 June 2017 (latest available as at January 2018).
 The next update, for compliance data up to 30 June 2018, will be available in January 2019.

 The ATO has published the top 10 compliance mistakes that SMSF trustees make when running their self-managed super funds.
-The list below is based on the general type of contraventions reported by SMSF auditors (approved auditors) since the start of contravention reporting in 2005 (and up to 30 June 2011).
+The list in the table below is based on the general type of contraventions reported by SMSF auditors since the start of contravention reporting in 2004 (and up to 30 June 2017).

 |Contravention types||Number (%)||Value (%)|

 |Investment at arms length||7.6%||7.8%|

 Note: The column titled ‘Number %’ means the percentage of contravention reports that involved this particular type of breach, while the column titled ‘Value %’ relates to the value of assets involved in this particular type of breach.

 Source: Self-managed superannuation funds: A statistical overview 2015-2016

 For an explanation of the rules mentioned in the top 10 list above, and what happens if your SMSF commits one of the SMSF boo-boos see the following SuperGuide articles: